CloudSkills/azure-functions/1-An-Introduction-For-DevOps-Engineers/An-Introduction-For-DevOps-Engineers.md

 Before you begin this guide you'll need the following:

 - An [Azure Subscription](https://azure.microsoft.com/en-us/), you can create a free account if you don't have an existing subscription
+- (optional) Familiarity with PowerShell would be beneficial

 ## Understanding Function App Plans